 There is nothing on this rock more frustrating than to listen to an uniformed person give their opinion on a subject they think they know simply because they read it or heard it somewhere, once.
-For those of us who actually know about particular subject the uninformed opinions of others make us want to bang our head on a brick wall.
+For those of us who actually know about a particular subject the uninformed opinions of others make us want to bang our head on a brick wall.
 Perhaps one day in the future we’ll be able to spot the informed people among us because they’ll be the folks with flat foreheads.

 1. “Religion is for stupid people”.